Driving Insurance Agent Productivity with Mobile and Big Data...

 AI and IoT Implementation in the Insurance Sector

 In the insurance sector, Internet of Things (IoT) and Artificial Intelligence (AI) have already been key technologies as they have been making it more affordable but also accessible and easy for underwriting.
 Initially, the insurance industry was powered by mathematics, and only an underwriter was able to calculate the risk factors.
 But AI can be employed to perform repeatable operations that are based on logic and mathematics and offer a higher reliability rate than that done by humans.
-Let’s look at how AI and IoT will shape the insurance sector.
+Let’s look at how Artificial Intelligence solutions and IoT technology will shape the insurance sector.

 • Plans, Products, and Policies: Insurance companies are all set to develop new ideas, products, and policies.
 As AI-powered algorithms will gain access to more data, companies can soon create a broad array of customized strategies in real-time.
 IoT helps insurers to enhance their digital agility and make their products more dynamic; customers will now have access to custom policy presented to them based on their lifestyle.
 Through their different offerings, companies can now be identified differently from their competitors.